Yoann-86/Yoann-86/README.md

 ## 📚 Currently Focus

-- **Matera 6-month internship as a software engineer**

-  **My role at Matera:**<br>
+- **My role @Matera:**

-  I'm focused on migrating components to our new design system, implementing TypeScript and integrating the latest proxy service for backend API queries.
-I'm thrilled to be learning every day within this great team while developing strong frontend development skills.
-  I can also explore the Ruby language with the Rails framework, which I find amazing.
-I intend to enhance my backend skills with this framework.
+  Matera is a company that helps owners manage their co-ownership and rental investments since 2017.

+  Matera supports more than 10,000 co-ownerships in France and Germany.
+Matera also launched a rental management offering complement its services and provide a complete ecosystem for owners.
+The company now supports more than 2,000 rental properties.

+  My role at Matera focuses on the Pro offer.
+I'm currently working on the milestones feature, mainly on the frontend within a React monorepo, but also on the backend in a Ruby on rails monorepo structured using Domain-Driven Design.

   **Tech stack:**<br>
   <img src="https://img.shields.io/badge/-007acc?style=plastic&logo=typescript&logoColor=white"/> <img src="https://img.shields.io/badge/-222222?style=plastic&logo=react"/>
   <img src="https://img.shields.io/badge/-D91404?style=plastic&logo=ruby"/>
   <img src="https://img.shields.io/badge/-CC0000?style=plastic&logo=rubyonrails"/>

-- **Personnal project : EasyBiz (🏗️ in progress)**
+- **Personnal project : EasyBiz (🏗️ rebuilt in-progress)**

   **The project:**<br>
-  EasyBiz is a web-based application that simplifies invoicing, client management, and quotations for small to medium-sized businesses.
-It allows users to create, send, and track invoices, manage customer data, and convert quotations into invoices seamlessly. <br>
+  EasyBiz is a web application that simplifies invoicing, client management, and quotation handling for small businesses.
+It allows users to create, send, and track invoices, manage customer data, and seamlessly convert quotations into invoices. <br>
-  Built with Node.js and Express, with a frontend in React, the app ensures compliance with legal accounting standards.
+  Initially built with Node.js and Express on the backend, I chose to rebuilt it using AdonisJS to explore this full-featured framework.
+The frontend is developed with React, and the application ensures compliance with legal accounting standards.
+  You'll soon be able to follow the progress on my public repository.

   **Tech stack:**<br>
   <img src="https://img.shields.io/badge/-007acc?style=plastic&logo=typescript&logoColor=white"/>